tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

   pi is 3.141592653589793
   ```

 Explain that "reinventing the wheel" means to do something that has already been done.
-Therefore, explain the drawbacks of not leveraging reusable/repeatable assets and ultimately how functions fit into this analogy.
+Therefore, explain the drawbacks of not leveraging reusable/repeatable assets, and how functions fit into this analogy.

 Engage students by asking if they can remember any of the functions used in class so far.
 For example: